 (Chinese barbecue pork)

-Char siu is either the marinade itself or the roast barbecue pork that is the most common char siu dish.
+Char siu can refer to either the marinade itself or to the roast barbecue pork that is the most common char siu dish.
 As a sauce, char siu is versatile and has endless variations.
 Also spelled cha siew or chashao.

 4 to 6 servings